Introduction

 By writing some project-specific extensions for common classes you “pollute” the namespace for that type.

-So, whenever you try to use auto-complete for a String you’ll see all the useless extensions one created in the project.
+you’ll see all the useless extensions one created in the project.

 The solution is simple - avoid writing some extension methods on common classes if they are not related to the class itself.